dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * analysis - analysis, transformations, summary, sentiment, or translation tyically of the dialog data

 * conversation - an exchange of communication using text, audio or video medium between at least one human and one or more bots or humans

+* de-identification - removal of all information that could identify a party in a conversation.
+This includes PII as well as audio and video recordings.
+Voice recordings might be re-vocalized with a different speaker.

 * dialog - the captured conversation in its original form (e.g. text, audio or video)